Cinematic workspace image for scientific reasoning essay

 • Technical Judgment

-One of the most useful things physics taught me was how to stay uncomfortable with easy explanations.
+One of the most useful things physics taught me was how to stay uncomfortable with easy explanations, especially when a system seems to work before its failure modes are understood.

 Evidence before confidence

 In applied AI, it is easy to confuse output fluency with understanding, metric movement with genuine progress, or a convincing demo with a reliable system.
 Scientific reasoning pushes against that instinct.
-It asks: what exactly are we observing, what are we controlling for, and what claim does the evidence actually support?
+It asks: what exactly are we observing, what are we controlling for, and what claim does the evidence actually support before this system reaches production?

 That mindset is useful whether you are evaluating a classifier, reviewing an LLM workflow, or trying to understand why a system succeeds in one slice of data and fails in another.